-The Compensation Committee established an incentive plan for 2019 based upon both the performance of the Company's various business areas in relation to applicable bonus performance metrics and the Company's actual pre-bonus, pre-tax income.
+The Compensation Committee established an incentive plan for 2020 based upon both the performance of the Company's various business areas in relation to applicable bonus performance metrics and the Company's actual pre-bonus, pre-tax income.
 The bonus pool was established at 15% of pre-bonus, pre-tax earnings.
 Under the incentive plan, participants were entitled to 70% based on the achievement of Company and relevant business performance targets and to 30% based on an assessment of each individual's contributions.
 Participation in the incentive pool is based upon a NEO's target bonus amount (which was 100%, 85% and 50% of the annual base salary of Messrs.
 Willis, Hole and Flaherty, respectively) as a percentage of the aggregate target bonus amount of the Company's employee base and the overall incentive pool.
-No cash incentives would have been paid under the plan if the Company did not achieve either 70% of budgeted full year pre-bonus, pre-tax income of \$68.2 million or \$28.5 million of first half of the year EBT.
-The amounts earned by the NEOs under the Company's 2019 incentive plan are set forth under the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table.
+No cash incentives would have been paid under the plan if the Company did not achieve either 70% of budgeted full year pre-bonus, pre-tax income of \$63.54 million or \$24.64 million of first half of the year EBT.
+In the 2020 calendar year, no cash bonus was earned by the NEOs under the 2020 Incentive Plan.